 If you’ve answered “yes” to all of these, I’d be grateful if you would comment.
 As it stands, I’m unaware of a phenomenon quite like this existing anyplace else. //

 Being a white person, I can’t understand or speak for the stories of enslaved people.
 Yet, being a Jewish person, some part of the mistreatment of these sites feels personal.
-A Holocaust museum is meaningless if the nation in which it stands denies reverence to its own sites of oppression.
+A Holocaust museum is meaningless if the nation it’s in denies reverence to its own sites of oppression.
 If all oppression is interconnected, then disrespect for one site of crimes against humanity must put the authority of all of them at stake.

 Influenced by scholarship and movements led by museum workers of color, many historic homes (Monticello included) have set aims to tell their sites’ “complete” stories by integrating more information about enslaved people into their interpretations.2 These efforts are often called steps in the right direction, but I’m concerned they may be off-target in addressing the problem.
-The issue isn’t that sites are failing to tell the whole story.
+The issue isn’t that these sites are failing to tell the whole story.
 It’s that they’re still telling the wrong story.

 Maris Jones once wrote, “Our trauma is not an accessory.”
 Her sentiment, while expressed in a different context, makes plain why inserting stories of slavery into the existing narrative is insufficient.
 If Black stories can “complete” a site telling white stories, but not the other way around, then the Black stories are being used to accessorize the white stories at their own expense.
 Treating Black people as supporting characters for white people is counterproductive to teaching about slavery.
 Similarly, trauma isn’t a puzzle piece that completes the oppressor’s story.
 It doesn’t exist to complicate visitors’ understanding of the esteemed slave owner.
 Museums and historic homes shouldn’t be talking about the slave owners in the first place.

 Aside from the moral question of whether these people deserve to be remembered, there’s a tactical question of whether interpreting them through their property is even a tenable mission for historic homes.
-It’s not obvious to me how seeing a famous figure’s house and personal effects helps visitors understand the significance of their work and contributions to society.
+It’s not always obvious to me how seeing a famous figure’s house and personal effects helps visitors understand the significance of their work and contributions to society.
 By comparison, interpreting the evidence the house bears to crimes against humanity and the lives of people who were enslaved there is unquestionably relevant to the place being preserved.

 My most recent experience touring one of these houses happened about a year ago.
 The docent began with a biography of the (white) homeowner, gave a who’s-who of consecutive (white) tenants, and concluded with a tour of the house’s slave quarters.
 It took me some time to process how readily it was taken for granted that white people belonged in the story.
 If the homeowner is so unknown that a docent has to tell visitors who they were, there’s a good chance they don’t need to be mentioned at all.